 Residents Maintain Autonomy

-This metric is a measure of the percent of long-term stay residents who needed more assistance with activities of daily living over time.
-ADL's include activities such as dressing and taking a bath.
+This datapoint is a measure of the percent of long-term residents that needed increased assistance with activities of daily living over time.
+ADL's include activities such as moving around and bathing.

 Ability to Keep Residents Mobile

-This metric tracks the number of times residents are hospitalized per thousand days of patient care.
-Minimizing hospitalizations is key to maintaining the physical well-being of nursing home residents.
+This datapoint measures the number of hospitalizations per 1,000 days of patient care.
+Keeping residents out of the hospital is important to the physical well-being of nursing home residents.

 Short-term Care: Rehospitalizations